marcosgomesneto/medusa-fulfillment-melhor-envio/README.md

 ## New Feature: Dynamic Postal Code

 Starting from version `1.1.0`, you can define a custom origin postal code at the variant level.
-If a `variant` has the `originCEP` set in its `metadata`, this postal code will be used for shipping calculations instead of the default postal code set in `MELHOR_ENVIO_POSTAL_CODE`.
+If a `variant` has the `postalCodeOrigin` set in its `metadata`, this postal code will be used for shipping calculations instead of the default postal code set in `MELHOR_ENVIO_POSTAL_CODE`.

 ---